CKraiss18/RoFormer_Presentation_Drafting/README.md

 - Numerical precision at extreme sequence lengths (e.g., 1M+ tokens)
 - Does the decay property remain beneficial at all scales?
 - Are there sequence lengths where the approximation breaks down?

-**Subsequent work** (ALiBi, 2021) has shown even simpler approaches can work well, suggesting RoPE may not be the only solution - but it remains the most widely adopted, likely due to its principled mathematical foundation and strong empirical results.

 ---